praosylen/demo/README.md

 # demo
 Contains various example programs I've written.
+Most are obsolete at this point.

 Contents: